zakirullin/cognitive-load/README.md

 > A little copying is better than a little dependency.

 We are tempted to not reinvent the wheel so strong that we are ready to import large, heavy libraries to use a small function that we could easily write by ourselves.
-It introduces unnecessary dependencies and bloated code.
 Make informed decisions about when to import external libraries and when it is more appropriate to write concise, self-contained code snippets to accomplish smaller tasks.

 ## Tight coupling with a framework
 Frameworks evolve at their own pace, which in most cases doesn't match the lifecycle of our project.